packetstream/proxysampler/README.md

 ## Contributing
 We'd love to accept your improvements!
 Feel free to fork & submit a pull-request if you'd like to make changes.

-## Additional information
+## About PacketStream
-This tool was built by the PacketStream team at [https://packetstream.io](packetstream.io).

-PacketStream is a residential proxy network powered by peer-to-peer technology that allows business customers to tunnel web traffic through real residential ISP users who opt-in to share their bandwidth with the network.
+PacketStream is a residential proxy network that enables businesses to access the web through a pool of residential IPs.
+With PacketStream, you can gather data, scrape websites, and perform other web-related tasks with requests originating from real residential ISPs all over the world.

-Get more information about PacketStream on our website: [https://packetstream.io](https://packetstream.io)
+For more information, visit [PacketStream.io](https://packetstream.io/).